-The increase to the consumer is likely to be close to 20%.
+The increase to the consumer is likely to be over 20%.
 And it will be the same next year, and the one thereafter.
 Compound-interest adds to the pain.

 If you have the skills to do some or all of it yourself, the price-tag starts around R150,000; from a recognised installer, you are probably looking at nearly double that.

-My strong recommendation, if you can afford it, is don’t go less than a lithium ion battery, a 5kW inverter and two 100A-MPPTs; and five kilowatts of panels.
+My strong recommendation if you can afford it, is not to go less than a lithium ion battery, a 5kW inverter and two 60A-MPPTs; and five kilowatts of panels.

 But first I recommend you change to prepaid electricity.

-And there will be no spikes from the grid, like the one that did massive damage down our street two-years ago.
+And there will be no spikes from the grid, like the one that did massive damage down our street four-years ago.
 Life will become a lot more pleasant; sell your generator.

 Is there a downside to having to rely on a solar farm?
-Yes, small irritations like you will not be able to use the oven and dishwasher at night, or during inclement weather, may bother your wife; you should turn rather to prepaid electricity.
+Yes, small irritations like you will not be able to use the oven and dishwasher at night, or during inclement weather may bother the boss; you should turn rather to prepaid electricity.
 You will have to mow the grass in the heat of the day.

 Really there is nothing new about this principle; every housewife knows she cannot do the washing if it's pouring with rain.
 She must wait for a sunny day.

 We have the magnificent benefit of having grid power should we need it from prepaid electricity.
-Using the set-up above you will be looking at much less than R100 per month in winter, but a bit more in summer with all the wet weather.
-When family comes to stay, and you need more hot water, or friends to dinner, it’s there; for a price.
+Using the set-up above you will be looking at much less than R100 per month in winter but a bit more in summer with all the cloudy weather.

 So plan for increasing the size of your solar farm, should you decide to go off the grid completely to avoid these charges.
 Luckily panels are coming down in price and I have seen them over 500W.

 That is why I recommend the large 100A MPPTs; you won’t need to change them if you add more panels.
-Unlike lead-cell, you can simply purchase another lithium-ion battery.
-Our 10kW inverter means we can use any appliances if the sun is shining; it even charges our elderly, inexpensively bought Nissan Leaf.
+Unlike lead-cell, you can simply purchase another lithium ion battery.
+Our 10kW inverter means we can use any appliances if the sun is shining; it even charges our elderly, secondhand Nissan Leaf.

-Plan to go as big as you can from the beginning because E-cars will be the norm within 10 years;
+Plan to go as big as you can from the beginning because E-cars will be the norm within a decade;

 upgrading from a 5kW inverter to a larger one was unnecessarily costly for us.
 We should have gone straight there.
-Turning over a blue Leaf in January has been one of the highlights of the year; no more petrol bills.
+Turning over a blue Leaf three years ago was one of the highlights; no more petrol bills.